pranavmanivannan/librarian/README.md

 ```

 ### Error Handling
 There are multiple errors that can occur during retrieving symbols, parsing messages, or pushing to the buffers/InfluxDB.
-In order to account for this during runtime without using heap allocations caused by `Box<dyn std::error::Error>`, custom error types have been provided.
+In order to account for this during runtime without using heap allocations caused by `Box<dyn std::error::Error>`, custom error types have been created.

 ```rust
 /// When getting symbols there are two types of errors: reqwest errors and reading errors.